Freaky/elite_shield_tester/README.md

 # Elite Dangerous Shield Tester

-This is a Rust rewrite of Down to Earth Astronomy's [Shield Tester] PowerShell script, demonstrated in [this video].
+This is a [Rust] rewrite of Down to Earth Astronomy's [Shield Tester] PowerShell script, as demonstrated in [this video].

-It's about quarter of a million times faster, but for some reason gives different results for survival time and may make different suggestions.
+It allows for determining the optimal combinations of shield, shield boosters and engineering modifications to defend against a given assailant in the space simulation game [Elite Dangerous].

+This version runs a great deal faster, and can also be queried via a [website].

 ## Usage